Skip to main content

 An alignment card is a structured document that follows the AAP specification.
 You can author cards in JSON or YAML — the API accepts both formats and stores cards as JSON internally.

-Start from the Template
+Start from the template

 Every card requires five blocks: identity, principal, values, autonomy envelope, and audit commitment.